ojwb/survex/doc/walls.rst

 ======================

 Survex 1.4.9 and later can read Walls unprocessed survey data (``.SRV`` and ``.WPJ`` files).
-The support is currently somewhat experimental, as the documentation of the SRV format is incomplete and incorrect in places, while the WPJ format seems to be largely undocumented, and David is sadly no longer around to ask.

-The current status is that most ``.SRV`` files should process individually (but see details below of features which are not handled), while there are still some known issues which cause problems with some ``.WPJ`` files.

 Walls is no longer being developed, so the focus of support for Walls formats is primarily to help people with existing Walls data to migrate.

-If you are in this situation and the incomplete WPJ support is a problem, you should be able to write a ``.svx`` file to replace your WPJ file - you can use ``*include somedata.srv`` to include a Walls ``.srv`` from a ``.svx`` file.
+We've mostly implemented this support based on Walls documentation, but unfortunately the documentation of the SRV format sometimes incomplete or incorrect, while the WPJ format seems to be largely undocumented.
+Sadly David is no longer around to ask, but we can at least test actual behaviour of ``Walls32.exe`` on example data.

+As of 1.4.10, some large Walls datasets can be successfully processed (e.g. Mammoth Cave, the Thailand dataset from https://cave-registry.org.uk/, and Big Bat Cave).

+See below for a list of known limitations.
+We've mostly prioritised what to implemented based on testing with real-world datasets so commonly used features are likely to be handled while more obscure features may not be.

+- Survex reports warnings in some suspect situations which Walls quietly accepts.
+In general this seems helpful and it flags up what look like genuine problems in existing datasets, but if there are particular instances which are noisy and not useful, let us know.

 - Walls allows hanging surveys, apparently without any complaint, and as a result large Walls datasets are likely to have hanging surveys.
   A hanging survey used to be an error in Survex but since 1.4.10 a hanging survey is warned about and then ignored.

-- Survex reports warnings in some suspect situations which Walls quietly accepts.
-In general this seems helpful, but if there are particular instances which are noisy and not useful, let us know.

 - ``#FIX`` - currently Survex does not support horizontal-only or vertical only fixes.
 These are currently given an SD of 1000m in